neurolibre/full-stack-server/README.md

     ssl_certificate_key    /etc/ssl/conp.cloud.key;
 ```

-Remember that the same directives also exist in the `/etc/nginx/sites-available/neurolibre-*.conf` configuration files.
+Remember that the same directives also exist in the `/etc/nginx/sites-available/neurolibre-<type>.conf` configuration files, both for `preview` and `preprint`.
 If you decide to change the certificate name, you will need to update these configs as well.

-##### A tiny hack to serve swagger ui static asset over upstream
+##### A tiny hack to serve swagger ui static assets over upstream

 This is a bit tricky both because a funny `_` (what python gives) vs `-` (what nginx expects) mismatch, also because we will be serving the swagger UI over a convoluted path.
 When you run the flask app locally, it will know where to locate UI-related assets and serve the UI on your localhost.
-But when we attempt it from `https://preview.neurolibre.org/documentation`, our NGINX server will not be able to locate them, so we help it:
+But when we attempt it from `https://<type>.neurolibre.org/documentation`, our NGINX server will not be able to locate them, so we help it:

 ```
 sudo mkdir /etc/nginx/html/flask-apispec
 sudo cp -r ~/venv/neurolibre/lib/python3.6/site-packages/flask_apispec/static /etc/nginx/html/flask-apispec/.
 ```

+This is required for both server types.

 ##### Start the server

 When you symlink the configuration file from `sites-available` to `sites-enabled`, it will take effect:

 ```
-sudo ln -s /etc/nginx/sites-available/neurolibre-preview.conf /etc/nginx/sites-enabled/neurolibre-preview.conf
+sudo ln -s /etc/nginx/sites-available/neurolibre-<type>.conf /etc/nginx/sites-enabled/neurolibre-<type>.conf
 ```

 then